Current Studies

 The Michigan Twins Project (MTP) is a survey of all twins, ages 3-55, in Michigan.
 The MSUTR collaborates with the Michigan Department of Health and Human Services who identifies twins from birth records and invites twins and twin families to participate in the MTP.
 Although our focus is on twins living and/or born in Michigan, we also welcome twins from outside of Michigan that are interested in our research.

 The MTP consists of a questionnaire that can be completed online or a paper copy can be sent to you to complete and return to us by mail (by request).
-The MTP questionnaire includes questions about family composition and health status, and takes approximately 30 minutes to complete.
+The MTP questionnaire includes questions about family composition and health status and takes approximately 30 minutes to complete.
 The MTP questionnaire also provides an opportunity for interested participants to join the MSU Twin Registry and receive invitations to future studies.

-Families with twins under age 18, complete one questionnaire for the family (both twins), while adult twins each complete a questionnaire for themselves.
 Participants are sent a gift card to thank them for their participation.

+Families with twins under age 18 complete one questionnaire for the family (both twins), while adult twins each complete a questionnaire for themselves.
 This study is directed by Drs.
-S. Alexandra Burt and Kelly Klump.
+Alex Burt and Kelly Klump.

 If you have received information in the mail regarding the Michigan Twins Project and would like to participate online, please check your recruitment packet to find the specific web address and login information.